 If your physician recommends occupational therapy (OT), you can meet with your occupational therapist in an outpatient clinic, an inpatient facility such as a nursing home or hospital, a mental health facility, and, in some cases, in your own home.
 The aims of OT are to:

-- Improve your ability: Your occupational therapist will help you to perform daily activities safely and effectively.
+- Improve your daily activity abilities: Your occupational therapist will help you to perform daily activities safely and effectively.

 - Promote independence: By improving your mobility, occupational therapy allows you to retain your independence around the home.